AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/introduction/rapid-development-environments.md

 ## Introduction {#introduction}

 RDEs can be used for code, content, and Apache or Dispatcher configurations.
-Unlike regular Cloud Development environments, developers can use local command-line tools to sync code built with the local SDK to an RDE.
+Unlike regular Cloud Development environments, developers can use local command-line tools to sync code built locally to an RDE.

 Every program is provisioned with an RDE.
 In case of Sandbox accounts, they will be hibernated after a few hours of non-use.